HAPO: Training Language Models to Reason Concisely via History-Aware Policy Optimization: Conclusion

 \section{Conclusion}

 In conclusion, we propose History-Aware Policy Optimization (HAPO), a training method that enables large language models to reason more concisely by leveraging historical information from past interactions.
 HAPO encourages models to iteratively discover correct responses that are more concise than those previously found.
-This mechanism leads to solutions that are both accurate and cost-efficient at inference time.
 Experimental results demonstrate that HAPO significantly reduces response length while maintaining accuracy, achieving a more favorable length-correctness trade-off than prior approaches.
-Moreover, HAPO generalizes effectively to questions from diverse sources and difficulty levels.
 Through the use of training history, HAPO opens new directions for building more adaptive, efficient, and capable models in reasoning tasks.